Dev-ShuvoAlok/Banking-Credit-Risk-Analysis/README.md

 # Challenges
 - the most important challenge here is to handle data imbalance. the number of Fraud transection is much less than comparing to Non-fraud transection.
 In ML, data balancing is crucial because it has a huge impact in model training.
 In this project, we have implemeted several data balancing method to handle this cahllenges and improve model perfromance.

-# The Technique We have implemeted:
+# Things we have done here:
+- Done Exploratory Data Abalysis
+  - find relation between data
+  - find their distribution and other related statistics
+  - etc.

-For Feature Selection:
+- Done Feature Selection:
   -  t-sne + pca
   -  Anova

-For Handeling Imbalance:
+- Handele Data Imbalance:
   - Random Undesampling
   - SMOTE
   - Combination of SMOTE + UnderSampling

-Machine Learning Model:
+- Apply  Machine Learning Model:
   - KNN
   - Logistic Regreesion
   - Decision Tree
   - Random Forest
   - Nweural Network
+- Evalue Model using
+  - matirces such as accuracy,precision etc.
+  - Confusion matrices